Self-induced Floquet states via three-wave processes in synthetic antiferromagnets

 \end{widetext}

 Abstract: \textit{This is supplementary of the paper "Self-induced Floquet states via three-wave processes in synthetic antiferromagnets".
 It provides details about the analytical methods used for the analysis of the time-domain magnetizations.
 It then reports examples of the time-evolution of the total energy of the system of the total number of quasiparticles hosted by the system.
 The dependence of the maximum transient populations, and of the final populations of the acoustic and optical modes are reported, first versus the applied rf field amplitude, then versus also its detuning away from the optical mode.
 The analysis of the torque supplied by the optical mode on the acoustic mode is used to discuss the difference between the generation of acoustic modes by three-magnon scattering or by direct parametric pumping from the rf applied field.
-Finally the self non-linear frequency shift and that across modes are used to understand how to maximize the number of magnons hosted by the system.}
+The self non-linear frequency shift and that across modes are used to understand how to maximize the number of magnons hosted by the system.
+The influence of the initial magnetic state is discussed, as well as the choice of the detuning conditions that yield to the self-induced Floquet dynamics.
+Finally, this dynamics is implemented in a SAF nanodot described by full micromagnetics.}